Ortho Urgent Care

 With a mission to serve our entire community, our team provides high-quality care for injuries of the foot, ankle, knee, hand, wrist, shoulder, elbow, neck and back.
 We treat everyday orthopedic injuries as well as sports injuries for competitive and recreational athletes:

 - Sprains, strains, and other muscle or tendon injuries

 - Torn ACL, torn MCL and other ligament injuries

 - Muscle contusions and minor lacerations

 Ortho Urgent Care is available for patients ages 12 and older.
 To better serve the urgent and unexpected orthopedic care needs of our community, we accept walk-ins only—no appointment necessary.

 We accept most major insurance plans.
 Co-payment or full payment is due at time of service.

-Located near I-435 and State Line Road, Ortho Urgent Care at Kansas City Orthopaedic Institute combines convenience with orthopedic expertise for patients in Leawood, Overland Park, Lenexa, Lee’s Summit and surrounding areas in the Kansas City metro.
+Located at 3651 College Boulevard in Leawood, Kansas, we are near I-435 and State Line Road, Ortho Urgent Care at Kansas City Orthopaedic Institute combines convenience with orthopedic expertise for patients in Leawood, Overland Park, Lenexa, Lee’s Summit and surrounding areas in the Kansas City metro.